Barça won their eleventh consecutive Asobal League!

 | VALENTÍ ENRICH

-The president of FC Barcelona was accompanied by Joan Solé (manager in charge of the section), Rafael Yuste (sports vice president of the club) and by the directors Ferran Olivé, Xavier Barbany and Miquel Camps.
+The president of FC Barcelona was accompanied by Joan Solé (manager responsible for the section), Rafael Yuste (sports vice president of the club) and by the directors Ferran Olivé, Xavier Barbany and Miquel Camps.

 6-0 partial